dib-lab/2020-paper-sourmash-gather/manuscript.md

 # Results

-We first describe FracMinHash, a sketching technique that supports containment estimation for metagenome datasets using k-mers.
+We first describe FracMinHash, a sketching technique that supports containment and overlap estimation for DNA sequencing datasets using k-mers.
 We next frame reference-based metagenome content analysis as the problem of finding a _minimum set cover_ for a metagenome using a collection of reference genomes.
 We then evaluate the accuracy of this approach using a taxonomic classification benchmark.
 Finally, we demonstrate the utility of this approach by using the genomes from the minimum metagenome cover as reference genomes for read mapping.

 ## FracMinHash sketches support accurate containment operations